-A series of limits have been defined specially to control the firm's liquidity risks for which the Management Board decided not to allocate any risk capital; these limits complement the regulatory limits of LiqV and SolvV, which are monitored on a daily basis.
-The limits are defined in the treasury policy and comprise deposit guidance limits, bidding limits, position limits as well as warning thresholds.
+A series of limits have been defined, complementary to the regulatory limits of LiqV and SolvV, which are monitored on a daily basis.
+The limits are defined in the treasury policy and comprise deposit quidance limits, bidding limits, position limits as well as J.P.
+Morgan AG minimum warning thresholds.

-The treasury policy has been approved by the Management Board.
+The treasury policy has been approved by the Management Board and gets updated on a regular basis.
 In addition, the treasury policy defines roles and responsibilities as well as escalation procedures in the event of threshold excesses or even limit breaches.